RefresherTowel/docs/statement/index.md

 state_machine.Draw();
 ```

-That’s all you need to get a basic state machine up and running.
+That's all you need to get a basic state machine up and running.

 ---